edgarpf/aws-csaa-tips/README.md

 - It is a durable key-based object store service.

 - Only FIFO queues can preserve the order of messages and not standard queues.

-- Immediately after the message is received, it remains in the queue.
-To prevent other consumers from processing the message again, Amazon SQS sets a visibility timeout, a period of time during which Amazon SQS prevents other consumers from receiving and processing the message.
-The default visibility timeout for a message is 30 seconds.
-The maximum is 12 hours.

 - Amazon SQS automatically deletes messages that have been in a queue for more than the maximum message retention period.
 The default message retention period is 4 days.